 Winter is a quiet season.
 A mystery made deeper because many animals are hidden.
 Books about winter can teach us about those mysteries of the season.
-There is still much to do in winter.
-Winter nature activities provide ideas and winter nature journal writing prompts provide inspiration.
-Also Winter Photography Tips.
+And creating your own winter nature journal is a satisfying hobby.

 The Best Books on Keeping a Nature Journal – links to Amazon.com